lineality/definition_behavior_studies/README.md

 (Note, the following list is deliberately out of order for explanation-clarity.)

 1. The null-core is the purely conceptual, tautological ('by-definition') area.
 Pure math and logic are here.
+This is the domain of definitions and relationships that are not applied to anything empirical.
+(Note: varying uses and definitions of the term 'abstract' are one of the obsticle to clear communication about this area.)

 3. The one-tree is an interlocking STEM aggregate structure of empirical and measurable world-phenomena that are sufficiently close to (especially simple and linear) null-core principles.
 It is a kind of functional-map that is one big interlocking tree of inter-operable definitions that sufficiently describes those patterns that are stable enough to be mapped.
 That this area is generally unified may give rise to the misunderstanding that all of STEM is one homogenous thing.